 Do you have a passion for supporting people with learning disabilities to maximise their full potential?

-We are seeking a Band 7 Learning Disability Nurse to join our Integrated Community Learning Disability Team in Brighton.
-As a Lead Learning Disability Nurse in our team you will be a key member of our multi-professional health team, working in close partnership with Social Services colleagues to support people who have a learning disability, but who also have complex physical and mental health needs including behaviours that challenge.
+We are seeking a Band 6 Learning Disability Nurse to join our Community Learning Disability Team based in Hastings, and covering the local area.
+As a Community Learning Disability Nurse in our team you will be a key member of our multi-professional health team, working in close partnership with Social Services colleagues to support people with learning disabilities, who also have complex physical and mental health needs including behaviours that challenge.

-Our community learning disability team works across Brighton to provide specialist community support for adults with a learning disability, their families and carers.
-Our teams include specialist nurses, occupational therapists, psychologists, psychiatrists, social workers, physios, speech and language therapists and more.
+Our community learning disability team works across East Sussex to provide specialist community support for adults with a learning disability, their families and carers.
+Our teams include specialist nurses, occupational therapists, psychologists, psychiatrists, physiotherapists, behaviour specialists and Speech and Language Therapists.

 Main duties of the job

-In this role you will be providing specialist assessments, support and advice to people with learning disabilities and their carers'.
+In this role you will be providing high-quality assessment, support and advice to people with learning disabilities and their carers'.
 You will provide and/or arrange access to specialist focused health interventions and monitoring as identified in health care and treatment plans, for example; related to complex physical health, epilepsy, challenging behaviour and mental health.

-You will manage your own diary and own case load, working across our patch to support our service users in the most efficient and effective way possible.
-An ability to be able to travel around Brighton and sometimes wider areas is essential, as you will need to undertake home visits and attend meetings.
+You will be managing your own diary and own case load, working across our patch to support our service users in the most efficient and effective way possible.
+An ability to be able to travel around East Sussex and sometimes wider areas is essential, as you will need to complete home visits and meetings.

-Sussex Partnership provides mental health and learning disability services for all age groups across Sussex and for children and young people in Hampshire.
+Sussex Partnership provides mental health and learning disability care for all age groups across Sussex and for children and young people in Hampshire.

 Key survey results include: